-Your wood heater needs air to burn fuel.
-This air is supplied through a primary air slide at the right side of the front of your wood heater above the door.
-On the SCWB280i, secondary air is drawn into the top rear of the firebox which is not adjustable.
+Your wood heater needs air to burn the fuel.
+Scandia wood heaters draw air from multiple areas to maximize efficiency.
+The air is supplied through an adjustable primary air slide at the upper rear left side of the wood heater and secondary non-adjustable air through the rear of the firebox and air-tube.